 You’re a complex person with a diverse set of skills, hobbies, likes and dislikes and friends.
-You’re a salesperson who’s also sports fanatic with a love of gardening.
-You’re a marketing professional with strong political views and a love of cooking and great food.
+You’re a salesperson who’s also a sports fanatic with a love of gardening.
+You’re a marketing professional with strong political views and a love of cooking.
 You’re an office assistant trying to break into the music business with your band.
 How do you showcase all these sides of your life on social media?
 Should you have more than one Facebook or Twitter profile?
 Should you set up separate LinkedIn profiles for the different business aspects of your life?

 Here’s what I recommend, and in some cases, what’s permitted by the terms of service for these platforms.